 Several entries can be selected when filtering.
-You can select more than one entry by pressing and holding Ctrl or Shift.
+You can select more than one entry by pressing and holding the Ctrl or the Shift key.
 You can select a number of entries by pressing and holding the Ctrl key.
 By pressing and holding Shift you select all entries which lie between the two selected entries.
-By pressing and holding both ${\it Ctrl}$ and ${\it Shift}$ all entries which lie between the selected entries are selected.
+By pressing and holding both Ctrland Shift all entries which lie between the selected entries are selected.
 The entries which were selected beforehand remain selected.